Skip to main content

 WebP

-• Best for: Web use; supports both lossy and lossless and transparency
+• Best for: Web use; supports both lossy and lossless compression and transparency

-• Smaller than JPG/PNG in many cases—often 25–35% smaller at similar quality
+• Smaller than JPG and PNG in many cases—often 25 to 35 percent smaller at similar quality

-• Limitation: Older browsers or some desktop apps don't support it.
+• Limitation: Older browsers or some desktop apps do not support it.
 Check your audience and platform before relying on WebP only.

 • Use when: Your platform supports it and you want smaller images for the web.
 You can convert from PNG or JPG to WebP with a tool like our Image to WebP converter.